 On paper, these teams are closely matched when it comes to the forwards and defensemen, but the Coyotes will have a clear advantage at the goaltender position.

-As we know, a hot goaltender is perfectly capable of stealing a normal seven-game series, and that effect will be magnified in a short five-game qualifying-round series.
+As we know, a hot goaltender is perfectly capable of stealing a normal best-of-seven playoff series, and that effect will be magnified in a short best-of-five qualifying-round series.
 A good game or two from either Kuemper or Saros could turn the tide of the series in favor of one team or another, and we predict that this one will go the full five-game distance, with every game being a goaltending duel.

 Coyotes win the series, 3-2.